 Things To Do in Yangon

-From popular tourist attractions such as Shwedagon Pagoda to some of the most enjoyable and best kept secrets, discover one of Asia’s most alluring cities and enjoy the many excellent Yangon attractions and things to do.
+From popular tourist attractions such as Shwedagon Pagoda to some of the most enjoyable and best kept secrets, discover one of Asia’s most alluring cities and enjoy the many excellent attractions and things to do in Yangon, Myanmar.

 The city’s two biggest exports are textiles and jewels.
 Myanmar is renowned for its production of precious gems, such as rubies, sapphires and jade, and Yangon’s jewellery shops are an excellent place to find beautiful stones at a reasonable price.
 Textiles, clothes, silverware, lacquerware and antiques can be found in shops and stalls around Yangon, or all under one roof at the famous Bogyoke Market, which is undoubtedly the most popular retail destination in the city.